PulsedLight3D/LIDARLite_Basics/Arduino/LIDARLite_PWM_GetDistance_ContinuousRead/README.md

 2. Open the serial monitor (Make sure baud rate is set to 9600)
 3. The distance measured in centimeters (cm) will print to the serial monitor

-## Note
-You can increase the baud rate for faster reads